John Mearsheimer: Statements on Israeli wars and Palestinian statehood

 Mearsheimer was critical of the 2006 Lebanon War.
 He argued that Israel's strategy was "doomed to fail" because it was based on the "faulty assumption" that Israeli air power could defeat Hezbollah, which was essentially a guerrilla force.
 The war, he argued, was a disaster for the Lebanese people, as well as a "major setback" for the United States and Israel.
 He said that the Israel lobby played a key role in enabling Israel's counterproductive response by preventing the US from exercising independent influence.
 Mearsheimer was also critical of Israel's offensive against Hamas in the Gaza Strip that began in December 2008.
 He argued that it would not eliminate Hamas's capability to fire missiles and rockets at Israel and that it would not cause Hamas to end its fight with Israel.
 In fact, he argued that relations between Israel and the Palestinians were likely to get worse in the years ahead.

-Mearsheimer emphasizes that the only hope for Israel to end its conflict with the Palestinians is to end the occupation and to allow the Palestinians to have their own state in Gaza and the West Bank; otherwise, Israel will turn itself into an "apartheid state", which would be a disastrous outcome for Israel, the United States, and especially for the Palestinians.
+Mearsheimer emphasizes that the only hope for Israel to end its conflict with the Palestinians is to end the occupation and to allow the Palestinians to have their own state in Gaza and the West Bank; otherwise, he said, Israel would turn itself into an "apartheid state", a disastrous outcome for Israel, the United States, and especially for the Palestinians.
 Mearsheimer's criticisms of Israel further extended to its possession of nuclear weapons.
 In remarks made at the International Spy Museum in 2010, Mearsheimer asserted that a nuclear Israel was contrary to US interests and questioned Israel's accountability in the matter.
 He stated that there was "no accountability for Israel on any issue" because he surmised, "The Israelis can do almost anything and get away with it."